About The Cooperation Science Network

 We sponsor research, scholarly meetings, educational events and outreach activities to bring together scholars and students interested in studying cooperation across systems.

 Join scholars for a live discussion of cooperation theory classics

-From Hamilton's work on kin selection to Ostrom's classic work on managing the commons, our Foundations of Cooperation Livestream brings modern cooperation researchers together to discuss the significance of these classic papers.
+From Hamilton's work on kin selection to Ostrom's classic work on managing the commons, our Foundations of Cooperation Livestream brings modern cooperation researchers together to discuss new books and papers and the historical context and roots of their work.
 Join us on YouTube, Facebook and Twitter for livestreams and ask your questions in real time.